 - In the market for a new slow cooker?
 I love mine!

 - I am a huge fan of slow cooker liners and usually recommend them for everything.
 However, for this type of dish, parchment paper is even better.

 As an Amazon Associate, I earn a small amount from qualifying purchases and affiliate links at no additional cost to you.

 - 4 quart or larger slow cooker, casserole Crock-Pot

 - place parchment paper or slow cooker liner in slow cooker, if using

-- add bread cubes, green onion, cranberries and pumpkin seeds to slow cooker. stir to mix
+- add 12 oz bag, herbed bread cubes, 1 cup sliced green onion,1 cup dried cranberries, and 1 cup pumpkin seeds, shelled to slow cooker. stir to mix

-- melt butter in a separate bowl (a microwave is easiest)
+- melt 1 cup butter or butter alternative in a separate bowl (a microwave is easiest)

-- add rosemary and thyme to butter and allow butter to cool sightly, but remain liquid
+- add 1 teaspoon dried Rosemary and 1 teaspoon thyme to butter and allow butter to cool slightly, but remain liquid

 - pour egg/butter mixture over bread cube mixture and stir to fully combine

-- slowly add chicken broth to crockpot mixture stopping to stir every ½ cup of broth or so.
+- slowly add 2 cups chicken broth to crockpot mixture stopping to stir every ½ cup of broth or so.
 If bread is starting to look really soggy, stop and do not add full amount of broth.
-If bread is keeping its shape, continue until all broth as been added
+If bread is keeping its shape, continue until all broth has been added

 - cover and cook on low for 4-6 hours or on low for 2-4 hours and on high for 2 hours if you want slightly burnt edges (my favorite part!).